 Spondylosis Treatment Options

 Conservative measures including medications and physician therapy are initial treatments to alleviate the pain.
-However, in cases where your pain cannot be managed, non-surgical steroid injections may help relieve this chronic pain without requiring surgery.
+However, in cases where your pain cannot be managed, injections may help relieve this chronic pain without requiring surgery.
 In circumstances where the pain continues to be unmanageable, and/or where there is loss of movement, loss of sensation, or loss of bladder or bowel control, surgery to take pressure off spinal nerves or the spinal cord may be immediately necessary.

 Minnesota Spondylosis Surgery

 Complete the ‘Request an Appointment’ section on this page, or contact the spine surgeons at Midwest Spine & Brain Institute at 1.800.353.7720 for a complete evaluation of your painful spine condition.
 We will work with you to determine the best treatment option for your condition.